Oracle joins bid for TikTok's U.S. operations, sources say | Business

 Oracle Corp has joined some of the investors of TikTok's Chinese owner, ByteDance, in pursuing a bid for the popular short-video app's operations in North America, Australia and New Zealand, according to people familiar with the matter.
 The move would represent a strategic departure for Oracle, which caters mostly to corporate customers and generates the bulk of its sales from cloud offerings and software licensing.

 ByteDance, TikTok, Oracle, General Atlantic and Sequoia declined to comment.
 The Financial Times first reported Oracle's interest in TikTok.
-Oracle shares were trading up 3.4% on the news on Tuesday morning, giving the company a market capitalization of $171 billion.
+Oracle shares closed up 2.2% on the news on Tuesday, giving the company a market capitalization of $169 billion.

+"I think Oracle is a great company," U.S. President Donald Trump said on a visit to Yuma, Arizona, adding that it could take over TikTok's U.S. operations.
 The White House has stepped up its efforts to purge what it deems "untrusted" Chinese apps from U.S. digital networks.
-Beyond TikTok, Trump has also issued an order that would prohibit transactions with Tencent Holding Ltd's WeChat.
+Beyond TikTok, Trump has also issued an order that would prohibit transactions with Tencent Holdings Ltd's WeChat.